 For the same reason listed above, we will no longer hand out siddurim (prayer books) or chumashim (the book that contains the Torah portion).
 The siddur will be available for download on to phones and tablets.
 It will also be projected onto screens.
 The Torah and Haftarah portions and supplement information will be projected onto screens as well.
-Once you reserve your tickets, you will receive a link to download the siddur.
-This link will also be available to those who register for our online service on Zoom.
+Once you register for a service, you will receive a link to download the siddur.
 Ramat Shalom congregants who plan to watch services on Facebook can request a link that will allow them to download the siddur by contacting the office.

 Bimah and Participation Protocols

 All experts are telling us that it is imperative to practice strict social distancing within the sanctuary.
 While we continue to create the warm and welcoming prayer space that makes Ramat Shalom so special, we ask that you help to ensure the well-being of everyone that joins us in the sanctuary by adhering to the protocols below.